 Jeff: I don't like it when people come up to me after my plays and say, "I really dug your message, man."
 Or, "I really dug your play, man, I cried."
 You know.
 I like it when people come up to me the next day, or a week later, and they say, "I saw your play.
 What happened?"

-Dorothy Michaels: What kind of mother would I be if I didn't give my girls tits... tips?
+Dorothy Michaels: [Reading aloud from a script while watching April doing exercises in her underwear] What kind of mother would I be if I didn't give my girls tits... tips?

 Michael Dorsey: You know, I could lay a big line on you and we could do a lot of role-playing, but the simple truth is, is that I find you very interesting and I'd really like to make love to you.